clementroume/HolbertonCurriculum/README.md

 - **JavaScript**: Client-side scripting to make web pages interactive.
 - **SQL**: Querying and managing relational databases.
 - **Sass**: Preprocessing CSS for better organization and maintainability.
+- **Bootstrap**: Utilizing a front-end framework for responsive and consistent design.

 ---